 Eggs are one of the most common and beneficial high-protein foods you can include in your meals.
 The protein from the egg is simple to absorb.
 Eggs are also a great source of many nutrients, including selenium, Vitamin B12, Vitamin A, and choline.

-If you’re looking for a great snack food, almonds are packed with vital nutrients, including magnesium, manganese, fiber, and Vitamin E. If you’re vegetarian, they also hold the benefit of being plant-based.
-Almonds have the potential to help reduce LDL cholesterol and high blood pressure.
+If you’re looking for a great snack food, almonds are packed with vital nutrients, including magnesium, manganese, fiber, and Vitamin E. If you’re vegetarian or vegan, they also hold the benefit of being plant-based.
+Almonds and other nuts contain healthy fats which have the potential to help reduce LDL cholesterol and high blood pressure.
 In addition to being a great snack, you can also add this food to salads and grain bowls.
 Pistachios and cashews are excellent alternatives to almonds.

 Chicken breast offers excellent versatility in addition to its ability to boost your protein intake.
 It goes with many macro friendly chicken recipes, allowing you to enjoy it in several ways.
 From salad to stir fry to soup, the options for chicken are nearly endless.
 An excellent alternative would be turkey breast.
 As a lean meat, it offers a low-fat option for protein intake and a slightly different flavor from the chicken, allowing you to spice up your dinner routine (3).